 Essity UK Ltd is required by law to publish an annual gender pay gap report.
-The data is based on a snapshot as at 5th April 2020.
+The data is based on a snapshot as of 5th April 2021.
 The results show a negative gender pay gap meaning that on average women's gross hourly earnings are higher than those of men.
 This is due to the demographics of the workforce, with a high proportion of women in senior management and professional roles.